 - exercising regularly, not smoking, limiting alcohol consumption and keeping to a healthy weight

-- taking good care of your high blood pressure and diabetes, if these affect you
+- carefully managing your high blood pressure and diabetes, if these affect you

-If you are interested in taking HRT, please talk to your doctor to see if it is right for you.
+If you are interested in taking MHT, please talk to your doctor to see if it is right for you.